Command control is an essential element of the Operations Road Show layout.

 a red warning light.
 The headlight is controlled by the F0 key, as on

-simulating Wabash practice.
+most locomotives.
 The F1 key turns the Gyralight on and off,

 and the F4 key dims the headlight.
-A notation on the locomotive card

 The